Projects

 The final step is to confirm creating a new project by hitting the "Create Project" button below — once created, you are ready to build your project up with test cases.

-Note: owners of a workspace can view of projects, including private projects created by other users of the workspace.
+Owners of a workspace can view all projects, including private projects created by other users of the workspace.

 Once a Project is created, you can still manage who has access and have more control over your project in Settings.